 Do you see the stupidity in such a creed?

-The truth is, in both 1 Corinthians 6 and Galatians 5–in the not inheriting the kingdom verses–Paul is referring to the identity of non-believers, not Christians.
+The truth is, in both 1 Corinthians 6 and Galatians 5–the “not inheriting the kingdom” verses–Paul is referring to the identity of non-believers, not Christians.
 He’s speaking about contrasts of nature–not actions and attitudes in order to identify someone.
 Again, context is key and behavior-focused teaching is to blame.
-If we read the following passage in 1 Corinthians 6, right after Paul’s sin-filled laundry list, he explains:

 “And that is what some of you were.
 But you were washed, you were sanctified, you were justified in the name of the Lord Jesus Christ and by the Spirit of our God.”
 (1 Corinthians 6:11)

 “Yeah right, Matt!
 If they didn’t repent of their sins they are still in them!”

 No, that’s wrong.
 If this were the case we’d all still be in our sins because we all have sins we’ve not repented of perfectly.
 If we say this isn’t true, we’re lying, therefore we’ve not repented of lying and no unrepentant sin can enter heaven–according to this falsity.
 We are saved by repentance of unbelief in Jesus as our Savior.
 This happens once.
 We are not saved by continual repentance of sinful actions and attitudes.
 Again, why not?
 Because we will all go to our grave with unrepentant sinful actions and attitudes.
 If you say you don’t have unrepentant sin, I would doubt my salvation if I were you.
 It sounds as if you’ve never fully trusted Christ.